Christian Israelite Church

 The Christian Israelite Church was founded in 1822 by John Wroe.

 History

-From 1822 to 1831, the church had its headquarters in the town of Ashton-under-Lyne, Lancashire, United Kingdom, which the church wanted to turn into a "new Jerusalem".
-Wroe's followers intended to build a wall around the town with four gateways.
+From 1822 to 1831, the church had its headquarters in the town of Ashton-under-Lyne in Lancashire, England, papers at the time believed, the church wanted to turn into a "new Jerusalem", claiming that Wroe's followers intended to build a wall around the town with four gateways.
 The wall was never constructed, but the four gatehouses were, as was a printing press.
+The Churches still present today deny John Wroe and the church's involvement in this endeavour.
 Popular opinion in Ashton-under-Lyne turned against Wroe when he was accused of indecent behaviour in 1831, but the charges were dismissed.
-The Church spread to Australia and the United States, where it is still active.
+The church spread to Australia and the United States, where it is still active.